helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

 Before you can auto-create an object on a functional location, the following setup data must be available:

 - Create a functional location type in which you have selected an object type in the **Object type** field.
-Refer to the ///"Functional Location Types" section.
+Refer to the [Functional Location Types](#functional-location-types) section.

 - Create a functional location stage that handles auto-creation of an object by selecting the **Create object** check box.
-Refer to the ///"Functional Location Stages" section.
+Refer to the [Functional Location Stages](#functional-location-stages) section.

 When the setup data are available, you are ready to create an object.